Futures (album): Tracks

 "The World You Love" was initially titled "Suicide" and went through many versions before the band landed at the final one.
 The AC/DC-indebted track, "Pain", discusses the pros and cons of self-medicating through the use of alcohol and drugs.
 It was the last track written for the album, done just before they entered the studio.
 Adkins came up with the lyrics while walking around the University of Arizona campus.
 "Drugs or Me" is a piano-and-feedback-led ballad about Adkins's friend choosing him or drugs.
 It features strings that were arranged by David Campbell and was compared to the work of Death Cab for Cutie.
 An earlier version included an acoustic guitar playing eighth notes, which the rest of the song was then based upon.
 They later re-made it, building the song around Adkins' vocals and swapping the acoustic eighth notes for arpeggiated guitar and piano parts.

 "Polaris" was done in the vein of U2; the guitar part was a mix of "Frontwards" by Pavement and "Hysteria" by Def Leppard.
 Norton persuaded the band to end the song with another chorus breakdown instead of concluding early as they intended.
 The following track, "Nothingwrong", was the most reminiscent of Bleed American, specifically the track "Get It Faster".
 The power ballad "Night Drive" opens with an "ooh" vocal melody; it talks about an alcoholic person in Adkins's life.
 Adkins said with the track, the listener "get[s] the feeling of a verse, chorus and bridge", despite only one chord progression being present throughout it.
-The album's closer, "23", recalled the 1989 album Disintegration by The Cure.
-It starts with a bass part and echo-affected acoustic guitars, before the drums and Adkins's vocal part accompany them.
+The album's closer, "23", recalled the 1989 album Disintegration by the Cure.
+It starts with an electric guitar part and echo-affected acoustic guitars, before the drums and Adkins's vocal part accompany them.
 Adkins said it is about discovery and taking chances on opportunities that arise.
 The song was an attempt to match both the atmospheric material on Clarity and the intentionally simplistic songs found on Bleed American.